Doctor Emigration Project

-You are being invited to take part in a research study carried out at RCSI by Professor Ruairi Brugha.
-As a final year medical student, you will be aware that consent to participate in research must be informed and freely given, and that you can withdraw your consent at any point.
+You are being invited to take part in a research study carried out at RCSI by Professor Ruairi Brugha, Sophie Crowe and Nick Clarke.
+As a medical doctor, you will be aware that consent to participate in research must be informed and freely given, and that you can withdraw your consent at any point.

 What is this study and why is it being done?